Open a bank account in the UK

 If there is incorrect information displayed on your bank letter, or some information is missing, you should check that you have completed the steps in 'Before you produce your bank letter' above.
 If you are unable to resolve the problem, contact your Faculty using the details below.

 Your letter is a PDF document which can be downloaded.
 Your chosen bank will let you know if they can accept an electronic version, or if you need to print out a copy of the PDF.
 (NB.
-NatWest and TSB will normally require a paper copy of your bank letter.)
+TSB will normally require a paper copy of your bank letter.)

 Get help if you have questions or problems